department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-facility-url-change.md

 - [ ] Update the [CSV in Lighthouse](https://github.com/department-of-veterans-affairs/lighthouse-facilities/blob/master/facilities/src/main/resources/websites.csv) with the changed URL, maintaining the sorted order of the Facility API IDs.
 - [ ] Create a PR in the [lighthouse-facilities repo](https://github.com/department-of-veterans-affairs/lighthouse-facilities), tagging the Lighthouse team.
 - [ ] Post a message in the #api-facilities channel in Slack, with an @mention to a Lighthouse team member.
+- [ ] Add the "Awaiting CSV" flag to the facility node with a revision log message that includes a link to this ticket.
 - [ ] Validate that the change has deployed by checking that the Facility Locator has been updated with the new url.
+- [ ] Update this ticket with a comment that the CSV change has been deployed.
+- [ ] Remove the "Awaiting CSV" flag to the facility node with a revision log message that includes a link to this ticket.

 #### URL change example (update with actual ID and URL)